Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/index.md

 Rad Brats is based upon, and compatible with Mörk Borg.
 See [legal](#legal) for more information.
 This document is a work in progress, entire chunks are missing, some parts are incomplete, and it's being written and tweaked on the fly as I playtest it.

-About the name:
-- The player character are totally rädical adventurers in an irrädiated wasteland
-- It also happens to spell "Raid Fort" in broken Swedish, a happy coincidence

 About the tone:
 - Play it fast, loose, loud, and stupid
 - If Mörk Borg is doom metal, Rad Brats is skater punk